Jeanne S. Mam-Luft, MFA

 Artistic & Executive Director

-Jeanne Sopanha Mam-Luft is an interdisciplinarian — a choreographer, designer, and photographer.
+Jeanne Sopanha Mam-Luft is an interdisciplinarian (choreographer, designer, and photographer) who is strongly influenced by design-thinking and cinematic composition.
 She founded MamLuft&Co.
 Dance in 2007 to help facilitate consistent creation and development of professional Modern Dance in Cincinnati.

-Over eleven years of directing the Company, Jeanne has created 30+ works, produced countless events, worked with over a hundred performers, and collaborated with many outside organizations and artists.
+Over twelve years of directing the Company, Jeanne has created 30+ works, produced countless events, worked with over a hundred performers, and collaborated with many outside organizations and artists of international repute.

-In 2014, Jeanne was the first and only dance artist to be awarded an Arts Ambassador Fellowship from the City of Cincinnati.
+In 2014, Jeanne became the first and only dance artist to be awarded an Arts Ambassador Fellowship from the City of Cincinnati.

-Jeanne served on the OhioDance Board of Trustees from 2009-2015, is a founding member of the Greater Cincinnati Dance Alliance, was the Assistant Director of Contemporary Dance Theater from 2010-2014, and has served as a grant review panelist for Ohio Arts Council.
+Jeanne served on the OhioDance Board of Trustees from 2009-2015, is a founding member of the Greater Cincinnati Dance Alliance, was the Assistant Director of Contemporary Dance Theater from 2010-2014, and serves as a grant review panelist for the Ohio Arts Council.

 Jeanne holds a Master of Fine Arts in Dance from Texas Woman’s University and a Bachelor of Architecture from Carnegie Mellon University.
 Mam-Luft studied photography and video at Pittsburgh Filmmakers.
 As a student, she received full scholarships to both American Dance Festival and Bates Dance Festival.